mohandeveloper2020/es6/README.md

 # ES6 Syntax and Feature Reference

-Quick ES6 reference and comparison with ES5 where applicable.
+Quick reference of ES6, also known as ECMAScript 2015, and comparison with ES5 where applicable.

 > **Note:** I'll be using `let` in place of `var` for all ES6 examples.